 Introduction

 Lymphoma is characterized by the clonal expansion of lymphocytes, accounting for approximately 5% of all cancers.
 It is anticipated that 72% of individuals will survive overall [1].
-Malignant lymphoma is becoming more prevalent and ranks among the ten most common cancers worldwide [2].
-Lymphomas are classified into two primary categories: (1) non-Hodgkin lymphoma (NHL), which includes B cell NHLs, T cell NHLs, and natural killer (NK)/-cell NHLs, representing 80–85% of cases; and (2) Hodgkin lymphoma (HL), characterized by the presence of Reed-Sternberg cells, accounting for 10-15% of cases.[3].
-Lymphoma typically presents as painless adenopathy.
-In advanced stages, it may manifest with systemic symptoms, including fever, unexplained weight loss, and night sweats [4].
-Diagnosing lymphoma is essential for evaluating its clinical and histological features through molecular and immunological studies, which will enhance our comprehension of the disease's severity and prognosis.
-Methods employed for the diagnosis of lymphoma include immunohistochemistry, flow cytometry, cytogenetics, molecular diagnostics, and various biopsy techniques such as excisional, core, and fine needle aspirate, if preferred [5].
-The treatment options available are as follows: Chemotherapy, radiation therapy, and stem cell transplant.
-Biological drugs like Rituxan (rituximab) and Gazyva (obinutuzumab) improve the immune system's capacity to target and eliminate cancer cells.
-Drugs for targeted therapy: Specific medications, including Velcade (bortezomib), inhibit the proliferation of lymphoma cells and surgical intervention [6].
-This study investigates the frequency and patterns of lymphoma types in North Lordofan State, based on the WHO classification of lymphoid neoplasms.
+Malignant lymphoma is becoming more prevalent and ranks among the ten most common cancers worldwide in terms of incidence [2].
+Lymphomas are classified into two primary categories: (1) non-Hodgkin lymphoma (NHL), which includes B cell NHLs, T cell NHLs, and natural killer (NK) -cell NHLs, representing 80–85% of cases; and (2) Hodgkin lymphoma (HL), characterized by the presence of Reed-Sternberg cells, accounting for 10-15% of cases.[3].
+Lymphoma typically presents as painless lymphadenopathy.
+In advanced stages, it may manifest with systemic symptoms such asfever, unexplained weight loss, and night sweats [4].
+Diagnosing lymphoma is essential for evaluating its clinical and histological features through molecular and immunological studies, which enhance our understanding of the disease's severity and prognosis.
+Methods employed for the diagnosis of lymphoma include immunohistochemistry, flow cytometry, cytogenetics, molecular diagnostics, and various biopsy techniques such as excisional, core, and fine needle aspiration, if preferred [5 The available treatment options are as follows: chemotherapy, radiation therapy, and stem cell transplantation..
+Biological drugs such as Rituxan (rituximab) and Gazyva (obinutuzumab) improve the immune system's capacity to target and eliminate cancer cells.
+Drugs for targeted therapy include Specific medications, such as Velcade (bortezomib), inhibit the proliferation of lymphoma cells and surgical intervention [6].
+This study investigates the frequency and patterns of lymphoma types in North Kordofan State, based on the WHO classification of lymphoid neoplasms.

 Materials and methods

-This descriptive retrospective study utilized lymphoma data obtained from the El-Obeid Histopathology Center and Kordofan Oncology Center from 2022 to 2024.
-The study comprised 125 patients, from whom demographic, clinical, and histological data were collected to evaluate lymphoma patterns in North Kordofan state.
-Data pertaining to patients' essential identification, clinical, and histological information were collected.
+This descriptive retrospective study utilized lymphoma data obtained from the El-Obeid Histopathology Center and Kordofan Oncology Center between 2022 to 2024.
+The study comprised 125 patients, from whom demographic, clinical, and histological data were collected to evaluate lymphoma patterns in North Kordofan Data on patients' identification, clinical, and histological information were collected.

 Statistical Analysis

-Data was initially organized in a spreadsheet and subsequently input into the Statistical Package for Social Sciences (SPSS version 22, Chicago, USA), where frequencies, percentages, cross-tabulations, chi-square tests, and relative risks were computed.
+Data were initially organized in a spreadsheet and subsequently entered into the Statistical Package for Social Sciences (SPSS version 22, Chicago, USA), analyzed where frequencies, percentages, cross-tabulations, chi-square tests, and relative risks were computed.

-Ethical Consent

-Authorization for patient data was acquired from the head of the pathology department at El-Obeid Histopathology Center, NK, Sudan, and the head of Kordofan Oncology Center.
+Ethical ApprovalAuthorization for patient data was obtained from the head of the pathology department at El-Obeid Histopathology Center, NK, Sudan, and the head of Kordofan Oncology Center.

 Ethical Approval